Gottox/socket.io-java-client/README.md

 This should be called as soon as the transport has received data.
 IOConnection will take care about parsing the information and calling the callbacks of the sockets.

+### Changes to IOConnection

+Now IOConnection needs to instantiate the transpost look at the sourcecode of IOConnection and search for the connectTransport() method.
+It's part of the ConnectThread inner class.

+add a new else if branch to the section.
+I.e.:

+    ...
+	else if (protocols.contains(MyTransport.TRANSPORT_NAME))
+		transport = MyTransport.create(url, IOConnection.this);
+	...

+## GWT?

+I haven't tried it.
+But it would be great to get it working on GWT.
+Please let me know, if you've got it working.

 ## License - the boring stuff...